laironald/IDEAS-Pub/README.md

   * MySQL 5.5
   * Python 2.7
   * Flask 0.9
+  * Apache2

 I am making some basic assumptions:

   * The user has installed Ubuntu and is comfortable operating a terminal.
   * The user has a stable internet connection, necessary to download Ubuntu packages and IDEAS API RESTful software.
   * The installation should be smooth requiring less than 20 minutes.
 Longer installation times are estimated for customization of the application.
   * Memory and space requirements depends on the complexity of the queries and the size of the underlying data.
 The user will determine this based on their needs.
+(I have used 3.7GB RAM, 160GB RAM, 32-bit or 64-bit)

 ### Getting started